shubhambmehta/shubhambmehta.github.io/_posts/2018-10-06-moodvarietyreco.md

 ### H3 Heading

-I wanted to get some recommendations for movies that related to my current mood, not exactly the same, as the same stuff repeated again gets boring.So, I decided why not try to make one!
+I wanted to get some recommendations for movies that related to my current mood, not exactly the same, as the same stuff repeated again gets boring.
+So, I decided why not try to make one!
 Doing so, I entered into the world of surprising insights like...  .

 The system is a hybrid one with first content filtering, and then collaborative filtering using Singular Value Decomposition using surprise package in Python.
 The collaborative filtering is a standard one, but I have played on with the content filtering algorithm.
 The main motive was to have content filter that would ................

-The data I used was the MovieLens small data available here .....
-All the code is available at .....
+The data I used was the MovieLens small data available at this [link](https://grouplens.org/datasets/movielens/).
+It has around  100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.

-So, lets get started and read the data
+All the code is available at this [link]().

+The data has 3 files:
+-movies.csv: It contains the fields movieId, title, and genres of the movie.
+-tags.csv: It contains userId, movieId, and tag.
+-ratings.csv: It contains userId, movieId, and rating.

+First, lets get started, read the tags and movies data, merge to put things together, in the code below:

 ```python
 import pandas as pd